 Everything you need to know about index-linked cover

-With inflation at a 40 year hight and rising living costs hitting individuals and households, index-linked protection insurance is a recurring conversation we’re having with advisers.
+With inflation still at high levels and living costs still affecting individuals and households, index-linked protection insurance is a recurring conversation we’re having with advisers.
 On the one hand there is an obvious case to be made for why index-linked cover is essential, in shielding the value of a clients policy from being eroded by inflation.
 On the other hand advisers and their clients are rightly concerned about steep premium increases where policies do include this benefit, which in some cases could be unaffordable and force clients to simply cancel their policy entirely.

 In this series of insights we’ve taken a deep dive into indexation and focused on some of the reasons why we believe it to be a valuable and in some cases essential recommendation, in what way the clients premium will be effected and how they can opt out if they wish to.
 We’ve also taken the opportunity to highlight a claim case study we first published in 2021, which provides a clear example of why the value of indexation on income protection plans.